Can Cataracts Cause Blindness?

 Yes — if left untreated, cataracts cause continual loss of vision, eventually leading to legal blindness or even total blindness.

-And visual outcomes of modern cataract surgery are so good that a person who was legally blind prior to surgery often is able to see well enough to drive without eyeglasses after cataract extraction and IOL implantation.
+And visual outcomes of modern cataract surgery are so good that a person who was legally blind prior to surgery often can be able to see well enough to drive without eyeglasses after cataract extraction and IOL implantation.

-For best results from cataract surgery, however, it's generally recommended to have the surgery performed before the cataract causes low vision or legal blindness.
+For ideal results from cataract surgery, however, it's generally recommended to have the surgery performed before the cataract causes low vision or legal blindness.

-Advanced cataracts that cause severe vision loss are more difficult to remove and increase the risk of cataract surgery complications.
+Advanced cataracts that cause severe vision loss can be more difficult to remove and increase the risk of cataract surgery complications.